rohan2jos/SideProjects/codeApp/README.txt

 V1.6.
 Added zoom to the images.
 However, there is no angular logic backing this functionlity
 	so for now, the image zoom will always display the first image

+V1.7.
+Added a naive slideshow to the homepage.
+This just displays static images for now and there no angular logic to back it.
+V1.8.
+Added a modal for login